DocuSign Inc. Developer Terms and Conditions

 We may modify this Agreement or any additional terms, which are relevant to a particular product or service, to reflect changes in the law or to the Tools.
 We will post the revised terms on the Site (as defined in Section 1, below).
 PLEASE REVIEW THE SITE ON A REGULAR BASIS TO OBTAIN TIMELY NOTICE OF ANY REVISIONS.
 IF YOU CONTINUE TO USE THE TOOLS AFTER THE REVISED TERMS TAKE EFFECT, YOU AGREE TO BE BOUND BY THE REVISED AGREEMENT.
 You agree that We shall not be liable to You or to any third party for any modification of this Agreement.

-“Account” means the Sandbox account, as further described in Section 5, established by You to enable You to access and use the Tools.
+“Account” means the Developer Sandbox account, as further described in Section 4, [or a DocuSign production Account], established by You to enable You to access and use the Tools and Services.

-“API Materials” means any API libraries, API Recipes, Integrator Key, software, source files, sample code and template materials.
+“API Materials” means any API libraries, Integration Keys, software, source files, sample code, reference documentation, how-to guides, and template materials.

 “Authorized User” means one individual, whether an employee, business partner, contractor or agent that You register to use the DocuSign Services.
 An Authorized User must be identified by a unique email address and user name and two or more persons may not use the Services as the same Authorized User.

-“Developer Tools and/or Services” or “Tools” means the Sandbox, DocuSign Content, the API, and API Materials including the API as well as any other services or tools that DocuSign makes available for You to use for the purpose of building and operating an Integration.
+“Developer Tools and/or Services” or “Tools” means the Developer Sandbox Account, DocuSign Content, the API, and API Materials including the API as well as any other services or tools that DocuSign makes available for You to use for the purpose of building and operating an Integration.

 “DocuSign Content” means content from or regarding DocuSign’s products or services.